 Finance Lease Obligations

-The Company's finance lease obligations have terms ranging from 3 to 7 years, bear interest ranging from 3.55% to 11.79% and are due in monthly or quarterly installments through their maturity dates.
+The Company's finance lease obligations have terms ranging from 3 to 7 years and are due in monthly or quarterly installments through their maturity dates.
 The Company's finance lease obligations are secured by the specific equipment leased.